 In addition to the knowledge, understanding and skills that underpin the study of the business sector, Pearson BTEC Higher Nationals in Business give students experience of the breadth and depth of the sector that will prepare them for further study or training.

 Course Structure / Units

-The Pearson BTEC Level 5 Higher National Diploma in Business (September 2010 Specification) consists of eight units in Year 1, plus a further eight units in Year 2.
-The course is made up of sixteen units, eight core units and eight specialist units.
+The Pearson BTEC Level 5 Higher National Diploma in Business consists of eight units in Year 1, plus a further seven units in Year 2.

-Year 1 - Students will study six units at Level 4 and two units at Level 5, with a value of 15 credits each = 120 credits.
+Year 1 - Students will study eight units at Level 4, with a value of 15 credits each = 120 credits.

-Year 2 - Students will study a further eight units at Level 5, with 7 units at a value of 15 credits each and 1 unit at a value of 20 credits each = 125 credits.
+Year 2 - Students will study a further seven units (six units at Level 5 with a value of 15 credits each, plus one unit at 30 credits) = 120 credits.

 For learners who have recently been in education, the entry profile is likely to include one of the following:

 - An AVCE/GNVQ in an appropriate vocational area (e.g.: Business, Hospitality and Catering, Travel and Tourism);